keylime/keylime/doc/xen-vtpm-notes.md

 ### Creating a second linux/vtpm combo

 now clone the vtpmmgr vm so that we have another one from which to test.
-I called this one trusty-linux-keylime
+I called this one xenial-linux-keylime

 i just copied the config file in /etc/xen and the .img file dir in /var/lib/xen/domains/ update config to have new name, and redirect the swap and disk locations to the place you copied